jordannakamoto/floating-logger/README.md

 ## Setup in Next.js

-To use Floating Logger in your Next.js app, follow these steps:

 ### 1. Initialize Redux Store and Providers

-In your `layout.tsx` or `App.tsx` (for older Next.js versions), set up the Redux store and the Floating Logger:
+In your `layout.tsx` or `App.tsx`, set up the Redux store and the Floating Logger:

 ```tsx
 'use client';